casper-network/docs/source/docs/casper/dapp-dev-guide/sdkspec/types_chain.md

     Required Parameters:

-    `key` The account key as a formatted string whose named keys contain dictionary_name.
+    `key` The Account key as a formatted string whose named keys contain dictionary_name.

     `dictionary_name` The named key under which the dictionary seed URef is stored.